 Tips for parents

-- they have a good breakfast
+- have a good breakfast

-- they’re wearing loose clothes
+- are wearing loose clothes

-- they’re feeling well before their vaccination
+- are feeling well before their vaccination

 Vaccination information in your language

-Before you start the video, select CC to choose your language.
+Before you start it, select CC to choose your language.

 Find out more

-For more information about vaccination, contact your health provider or call 13 HEALTH(13 43 25 84) .
+For more information about vaccination, contact your health provider or call 13 HEALTH (13 43 25 84) .